-We have announced that we presently expect 2008 total revenue to increase approximately 4.5% to 5.5% over revenues in 2007 and expect 2008 operating income margin as a percent of revenues to be approximately 6.7% to 7.0% compared with 7.0% in 2007.
-In order for the named executive officers to earn bonuses at the target level, our 2008 operating income would have to increase approximately 11% from that in 2007.
-If we achieve the midpoint of that guidance (5% revenue growth and 6.85% operating income margin) in 2008, we expect the named executive officers would earn bonuses at a level of approximately 87% of target.
+We have announced that we presently expect 2009 total revenue to increase approximately 4.5% to 5.5% over revenues in 2008 and expect 2009 operating income margin as a percent of revenues to be approximately 6.0% to 6.3% compared with 6.3% in 2008.
+In order for the Named Executive Officers to earn bonuses at the target level, our 2009 operating income would have to increase approximately 6.4% from that in 2008.
+If we achieve the midpoint of that guidance (5.0% revenue growth and 6.15% operating income margin) in 2009, we expect the Named Executive Officers would earn bonuses at a level of approximately 92% of target.

 Long-Term Incentives.
 The Compensation Committee believes that long-term incentives, particularly equity-based awards, provide the strongest alignment between shareholders and executive officers.
-A significant portion of an executive officer's total compensation is provided in the form of equity.
-Long-term incentives authorized under our 2002 Omnibus Incentive Compensation Plan may include: stock options, which may include both incentive stock options and non-qualified stock options; restricted stock; restricted stock units; stock appreciation rights; dividend equivalents; stock awards; and other stock-based awards.
+Therefore, a significant portion of an executive officer's total compensation is provided in the form of equity.
+Long-term incentives may include: stock options; restricted stock; restricted stock units; stock appreciation rights; dividend equivalents; stock awards; and other stock-based awards.
 Some incentives, such as stock options, are specifically designed to provide rewards based on stock price appreciation, while others, such as restricted stock and performance shares, deliver rewards based upon generating long-term shareholder returns through business building efforts.